 Why Impact-Weighted Accounts?

 In our current system, financial value is created too often at the expense of society and the environment.
 We cannot afford to do so.
-Organizations are moving toward creating sustainable value.
-Organizations that are falling behind risk losing their license to operate in the (near) future.
+Organisations are moving toward creating sustainable value.
+In the (near) future, organisations that fall behind risk losing their licence to operate.

 Managing sustainable value creation is impossible without measuring it first.
 However, that is challenging: